Elizabeth819/GPT4Video-cobra-auto/README.md

 Hi everyone, general information and format for each of the .env file is below. (backend and frontend)

 ## Important Notes
+  - Use GPT-4o instead of GPT-4-turbo vision for latest video interpretation capability.
   - The Azure GPT4 Vision service has 2 issues, 1: you can only send 10 (now 20, but unstable) images per call, so max FPI is 10, and you need to apply to turn of content filtering, as it is synchronous and adds 30+ seconds to each call.

 ## Frameworks and Languages:
-  - Python 3.10 and greater for the backend
+  - Python 3.12 for the backend
   - NodeJS 18 and greater for the frontend, uses NextJS

 ## Installation Instructions:
   - Pull down the Github
   - set the ENV variables
-  - Pip install the requirements.txt in the backend
+  - Pip install the requirements.txt in the backend (Install CMake beforehand: on Mac, brew install cmake; Linux ubuntu: sudo apt-get install cmake)
   - npm install the frontend packages in the COBRA folder

 ## Run Instructions Backend: